Makeve/lemp-students-selenium/9-handling-web-elements/techniques-to-handle-dynamic-web-elements.md

 When testing real websites, you’ll often deal with **dynamic elements**.
 These are elements that can **change their properties, location, or state** (enabled/disabled, visible/invisible) depending on user actions or page loading.

-👉 Example: A "Submit" button may only appear after you type in your username and password, or an ad banner may show up randomly on different parts of the page.
+👉 Example: On **SauceDemo**, the "Login" button is only useful after you type your username and password.
+Other elements, like error messages, only appear *after* you try logging in with wrong details.

 In this lesson, we’ll learn **how to locate and interact with such elements** safely.